Principal Investigator:

 Postdocs

-Lucas Le Nagard (xxx at cam d ac d uk)
+Lucas Le Nagard (l l 7 9 3 at cam d ac d uk)

 Lucas finished his undergraduate studies at ESPCI Paris with a major in biological physics, his MSc in physics at McMaster University, and his PhD in biological physics at the University of Edinburgh, School of Physics and Astronomy working with Wilson Poon